 I am an Assistant Professor of Computer Science at the College of William & Mary.

-I lead the Software Evolution and Analysis (SEA) Lab, which conducts research in software maintenance and evolution, program comprehension, code refactoring, code quality, code documentation, developer’s productivity, and text analysis applied to software engineering (SE).
+I lead the Software Evolution and Analysis (SEA) Lab, which conducts research in software maintenance & evolution, program comprehension, refactoring, software quality, developers’ productivity, text analysis applied to software engineering (SE), software supply chain management, and legal aspects of SE.

-1. automating bug reporting, triage, and resolution (aka automate bug report management)
+1. Automated bug report management: automating bug reporting, triage, localization, and resolution

 My research employs empirical methods, analyzes/leverages different software artifacts (software bug reports, source code, online discussions, etc.), and builds on creating, adapting, and integrating techniques based on program analysis, software repository mining (MSR), information retrieval (IR), natural language processing (NLP), computer vision (CV), and machine/deep learning (ML/DL).